OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 Performance
 ========================

-OpenLMIS conducted manual testing of the same user workflows with the same test data we used in testing v3.2.1 to establish that last-mile performance characteristics have been retained at a minimum.
-There are minor improvements in some areas.
+OpenLMIS conducted manual performance tests of the same user workflows with the same test data we used in testing v3.2.1 to establish that last-mile performance characteristics have been retained at a minimum.
+For details on the test results and process, please see `this wiki page <https://openlmis.atlassian.net/wiki/spaces/OP/pages/116949318/Performance+Metrics>`_ for details.
+There are minor improvements in the sync, submit, authorize and single approve within the requisition service.
 For more details about the specific work done to improve performance for 3.3.0, please reference `this <https://openlmis.atlassian.net/issues/?jql=project%20%3D%20OLMIS%20AND%20issuetype%20%3D%20Task%20AND%20status%20%3D%20Done%20AND%20fixVersion%20%3D%203.3%20AND%20labels%20%3D%20Performance%20AND%20text%20~%20%22performance%22%20ORDER%20BY%20priority%20DESC%2C%20status%20ASC%2C%20key%20ASC>`_ list of tasks.

-The following chart depicts the manual testing results.
+The following chart displays the 3.3.0 UI loading times in seconds for both 3.2.1 and 3.3.0 using the same test data.

 .. image:: UI-Performance-3.3.0.png
-    :alt: UI Performance Load Times for 3.2.1 and 3.3.0
+    :alt: UI Load Times for 3.2.1 and 3.3.0

 Test Coverage
 =============